 To consolidate these findings, the Product Manager and I did a mini sprint over two days to redesign Stratfor's navigation and articles pages.

-We reorganized the information architecture and refreshed the navigation by prioritizing regions and broader topics, reducing the detailed topics to an internal taxonomy instead of an external method of navigation.
+We changed the navigation to prioritize regions and broad topics, and reduced the detailed topics to an internal taxonomy instead of an external method of navigation.
 From user testing it was clear that these two paths (regions/broad topics) were how out users categorized their interests and therefore wanted to navigate by.

-• We upped the contrast by very slightly lightening the background grey, and darkening the text
+• Upped the contrast between the background and the text

-• Adjusted the bullet style and added a big cap to negate the need for boxes to separate content
+• Adjusted the bullet style and added a big cap for a more elegant style

-• Adjusted the header styles to be more elegantly bold
+• Adjusted the header styles to clear differentiators